ibm-cloud-docs/ssh-keys/remove-ssh-key.md

 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage users** Classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/virtual-servers?topic=virtual-servers-mngclassicinfra#how-classic-infra-permissions-work) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).

 ## Removing an SSH key
 {: #removing-ssh-key}